 June stood up straight and gasped.
 “The Prime Minister of Australia, who is at the opening of Trilobite Park is on a ninja deathlist?
 And there are ninjas around?”

 “That does sound pretty dramatic when you say it like that, Dr Kim,” Blake said.
-“When the Prime Minister said it, it sounded boring and insincere.”
+“Yet when the Prime Minister said it, it sounded boring and insincere.”

 “We’d better tell the head of security,” June said.
 “Did I meet a head of security at some point?
 Let’s see… guy in charge, HR guy, engineer, caferteria manager, head of PR… Nope, I don’t think I’ve spoken to the head of security.
 I wonder who it is?”